jfitzpatrick99/dicompipeline/README.md

 ### If the pipeline was going to be run on millions of images, and speed was paramount, how would you parallelize it to run as fast as possible?

-I would modify the dataset loading pipeline so that rather than loading the data in the directories inside the link.csv file serially, I would do this in parallel.
-To get even more parallelism it would be possible to also divide the files corresponding to each row of the "link.csv" file into batches and load each of those batches in parallel.

 I would experiment with two approaches to loading the data: coroutines or separate OS processes.
 I would also look at loading as much data into memory in advance of it being processed.
 Of course loading too much data could lead to the machine using swap which could jeopordize memory needed for the actual work of doing various computations so some tuning would be needed here.
-Currently in my solution before the pipeline can run some work is done to at least find out which files should be part of the dataset.
+In my solution, before the pipeline can run, some work is done to at least find out which files should be part of the dataset.
 This is done for two reasons:

-1. Need to know which files form the dataset so that random samples can be selected.
+1. Need to know which files form the dataset so that it easier to select random samples when loading the data.
 2. Some DICOM files have no matching contour files and shifting this work to be done during dataset iteration might incur a significant performance pentalty (or unneeded memory overhead).